UMD-Wave-Chaos/RCM_Measurements/README.md

 Nominal values are given as *NumberOfPoints = 32001*, *NumberOfRealizations = 50*, *CavityVolume = 1.92 m^3*, *AntennaElectricalLength = 0.5*.

-## Step 3: Compute Tau, the 1/e fold energy decay time
+## Step 3: Compute Tau
-This step
+Tau is the 1/e fold energy decay time, this allows us to estimate alpha for the cavity.

 ## Step 4: Compute Alpha
 This step